LeoTheCatMeow/Night-of-the-Dead-Updated/README.md

 - Pirahna Missiles now have the same adaptive value (0.7) as Robotic Claws for the sake of consistency.
 (It used to be 1.0)
 - Improved the backswing of Pirahna Missiles to match that of Robotic Claws (for easier infestor chase).
 - Added a command card button specifying level up bonuses for pets.

+10.8.2020
+- Fixed Survival Perses ignoring stuns.
+- Further balancing of Elite Mutation mode, nerfing atrocious and adding mechanics to other mutations to make them more interesting.
+- Added a new mutation to Elite Mutation - Acidic, causing attackers to lose health over time and leaves a toxic cloud upon death.
+- Refined the EC Easter Egg and made it harder to trigger.
+- Added a "-mobs" command to check mob count in case of lagging.
+- Shifted the added early Sec ambient spawn to after triggering Armory and removed the muta spawns.
+- Clarified the tooltip for FO mini's Slow Roast upgrade.